pivotal/docs-tas-adapter/troubleshooting.md

 ### Cartographer setting

-The experimental Cartographer installation setting for the Application Service Adapter can be set in the `tas-adapter-values.yml` as described [Install Application Service Adapter](install.md)
+The experimental Cartographer installation setting for Application Service Adapter can be set in the `tas-adapter-values.yml` as described [Install Application Service Adapter](install.md)

 ### Pushing an app fails to start